exercism/elm/concepts/json/about.md

     --> Err ...
 ```

-Note that `Decode.list : Decoder a -> Decoder (List a)` and `Decode.dict : Decoder a -> Decoder (Dict String a)` each expect a decoder as argument, which is expected to decode every single element elements of the data structure.
+These functions `Decode.list : Decoder a -> Decoder (List a)` and `Decode.dict : Decoder a -> Decoder (Dict String a)` each expect a decoder as argument, which is expected to decode every single element elements of the data structure.
-This is a common pattern: when combining decoders, if any part fails, the whole combination fails.
+If the argument decoder fails to decode any element of an array or object value, the whole decoder fails, which is a common pattern.

+Combining simple decoders into more complex ones is the core idea of the technique.
+We will introduce several more functions that can be used to build arbitrarily complex real-world data decoders through means of an example.

 ## GeoJSON